 "On the Hoof: Equine Mobility and the Fate of the Confederacy."
-In Animal Histories of the Civil War Era, edited by Earl J. Hess (Baton Rouge, LA: Louisiana State University Press, Under Contract).
+In Animal Histories of the Civil War Era, edited by Earl J. Hess (Baton Rouge, LA: Louisiana State University Press, 2020).

 "Harvesting Hogzillas: Feral Pigs and the Engineering Ideal."
-In Nature Remade: Engineering Life from Gene Drives to Gaia, edited by Luis Campos, Michael R. Dietrich, Tiago Saraiva, and Chris Young (Chicago, IL: University of Chicago Press, Under Contract)
+In Nature Remade: Engineering Life from Gene Drives to Gaia, edited by Luis Campos, Michael R. Dietrich, Tiago Saraiva, and Chris Young (Chicago, IL: University of Chicago Press, 2020).

 "Focus Section: Computational History and Philosophy of Science," co-edited with Manfred Laubichler and Jane Maienschein.
 Isis 110 (September 2019).